Travel Grants (Early Career MRSB)

 How to apply

 The 2019 grants are now open for applications!
 The deadline for applications is 1st March 2019.
+Please ensure both your application and referee has completed their reference and sent to the RSB by 1st March.

 The application includes sections where the applicant needs to specify details of the conference or project, how the grant will be spent, how the applicant will benefit from this opportunity and the expected outcomes of the conference or project.